Photographic developer: Reversal film development

 Standard black and white stock can also be reversal processed to give black and white slides.
 After 'first development,' the initial silver image is then removed (e.g. using a potassium bichromate/sulfuric acid bleach, which requires a subsequent "clearing bath" to remove the chromate stain from the film).
 The unfixed film is then fogged (physically or chemically) and 'second-developed'.
 However, the process works best with slow films such as Ilford Pan-F processed to give a high gamma.
 Kodak's chemistry kit for reversing Panatomic-X ("Direct Positive Film Developing Outfit") used sodium bisulfate in place of sulfuric acid in the bleach, and used a fogging developer that was inherently unstable, and had to be mixed and used within a two-hour period.
 (If two rolls, the maximum capacity of a single pint of redeveloper, were to be processed in succession, the redeveloper had to be mixed while the first roll was in the first developer.)

-Proprietary methods
+Proprietary processes

 The K-14 process for Kodachrome films involved adding all the dyes to the emulsion during development.
 Special equipment was needed to process Kodachrome.
 Since 2010, there has been no commercial entity that processes Kodachrome anywhere in the world.

 In colour print development the Ilfochrome, or Cibachrome, process uses a print material with the dye-stuffs present and which are bleached out in appropriate places during developing.
-The chemistry involved here is wholly different from C41 chemistry; (it uses azo-dyes which are much more resistant to fading in sunlight).
+The chemistry involved here is wholly different from C41 chemistry, using azo-dyes which are much more resistant to fading with prolonged exposure to light.